 Who Is Liable in a Tractor-Trailer Collision?

-When someone sustains a crash-related injury in California, the at-fault party is responsible for paying the damages of anyone who suffered losses.
+When someone sustains a crash-related injury, the at-fault party is responsible for paying the damages of anyone who suffered losses.
 In a truck accident case, multiple parties could share liability.

 If a trucker is at fault in a crash, their employer is most likely responsible for the damages.
 Employers are often vicariously liable for their workers’ negligent acts while employed.